A list of study materials to get your private pilot license with ease.

 Nevertheless, I recommend all student pilots practice using this book to cement aeronautical cases.

-Study this book like you are taking a mock test and look for the correct information in the right column of the book to understand why an answer is wrong.
-That way, the facts would get drilled into your brain.
+Study this book like you are taking a mock test.
+Look for the correct information in the right column to understand why an answer is wrong.
+That way, the facts will get drilled into your brain.

 Consider this book as a mock test for the private pilot license written exam.

-Practicing using this book instills knowledge further and makes it difficult to forget once you learn.
+Practising using this book instils knowledge further and makes it difficult to forget once you learn.

 As a result, you’re ready to pass your private pilot knowledge test.
-This book also comes with software to take mock tests on your PC.
+This book also includes software for taking mock tests on your PC.

 ALTERNATIVES:

 There is an alternative to ASA’s private pilot test prep+.
-The Gleim’s test prep is also an excellent choice to practice for the private pilot knowledge test.
+Gleim’s test prep is also an excellent choice for practicing for the private pilot knowledge test.

 The last option I recommend that compliments Rod Machado’s private/commercial pilot handbook is the eWorkbook by Rod Machado.